Functionality Added or Changed

 would succeed on the replication master as expected.
 However,

-INSERT would fail on the
+INSERT failed on the slave

 (erroneously) cause the